Consultancy

 - Comprehensive written report (varies between 12 - 40 pages)

-- Full presentation - face-to-face and/or via MS Teams/Skype/Google Hangout
+- Full presentation - face-to-face and/or via MS Teams/Zoom/Google Meet

 - Detailed 12-month Action Plan